Nathan-Busse/MCBE-cave-sound-Ambiance/README.md

 use this command ingame:

-    /gamerule domobspawn true
+    /gamerule domobspawning true

+or just type the command like this in the ```send command``` tab like this:

+    gamerule domobspawning true

-or just type the command in my ```Minecraft Bedrock Server Control Panel GUI``` Wrapper that I made for the bedrock dedicated server software made by Mojang which you can clone here:
+in my ```Minecraft Bedrock Server Control Panel GUI``` Wrapper that I made for the bedrock dedicated server software made by Mojang which you can clone here:

 https://github.com/Nathan-Busse/Minecraft-Bedrock-Server-Control-Panel-GUI